Former Bill C-38, An Act to amend the Indian Act (new registration entitlements)

 Contact us

-To find out more about Bill C-38, please email engagementinscriptionpn-fnregistrationengagement@sac-isc.gc.ca.
+To find out more about the former Bill C-38, please email engagementinscriptionpn-fnregistrationengagement@sac-isc.gc.ca.